NL33/electron-git/z-changelog.md

 ### Project Window: close nav window when open project window
 - previously, the nav window would stay in the background when open the project window.
 Now it closes automatically.

+### Navigator Window: minimize project window when navigator window opens
+-previously, if the project window was open and you called for the navigator window, the navigator window would stay behind the project window.
+That's been fixed--so now if you have the project window open and call the navigator window, the navigator window moves to the front and the project window gets minimized